Joseph Hémard

-Joseph Hémard, a popular French book illustrator, was born in Les Mureaux, France, a small town on the Seine, northwest of Paris, on 2 August 1880.
+Joseph Hémard (2 August 1880 – 9 August 1961) was a French artist and book illustrator.
+He was born in Les Mureaux, France, a small town on the Seine, northwest of Paris, on 2 August 1880.
 He died on 9 August 1961 in Paris.
 He was a prolific artist.
 During the early years of the 20th century he published cartoons and comics in illustrated newspapers like Le Pêle-mêle or Le Bon Vivant.
 He also designed costumes and sets for several operas, patterns for printed textiles, bookbindings, posters and even a facade for a bar in the 1925 Paris Exposition of Decorative Art.
 His lasting fame, however, lies in his book illustrations – always distinctly French in character and often erotic – which he produced for a great number of titles including many classics of French literature such as Le Malade Imaginaire (1920), Gargantua et Pantagruel (1922), Jacques Le Fataliste (1923), Cyrano de Bergerac (1927), and Aucassin et Nicolette (1936).

 Illustration from Henry Murger, Scènes de la Vie de Bohème, 1921.

 Illustration from Henry Murger, Scènes de la Vie de Bohème, 1921.

 Hémard also provided illustrations – typically humorous cartoon-like drawings – for many unlikely non-fiction works including a variety of technical and reference books.
 These included drawings for Le Formulaire Magistral, a technical pharmacological manual with formulas for preparing medications, as well as a French grammar and an arithmetic textbook, both of which he also authored, all published in 1927.
 The following year he published books he wrote and illustrated on French history and geography.